Jtalk/jca-socket-connector/README.md

 There are several steps to make your network application run:

 * Define a dependency to me.jtalk.socketconnector.api module in your application manifest.
 This is mandatory for JBoss/WildFly.
+Please, refer to your application server vendor's documentation regarding class loading process and cross-deployments interaction.
+In general, the me.jtalk.socketconnector.api classes need to be available for both RAR and your application's EAR deployments with the same class loader (this latter is mandatory since the equally-named classes loaded by different class loaders are not considered the same by the JVM).
 * Create a @MessageDriven bean implementing TCPMessageListener interface from API.
-This bean should be attached to resource adapter in vendor-specific way (org.jboss.ejb3.annotation.ResourceAdapter for JBoss/WildFly).
+This bean should be attached to resource adapter in vendor-specific way (see jboss-ejb3.xml in EJB artifact for JBoss example).
 You MUST provide a clientId property for each TCPMessageListener.
 This ID is used for sockets lifetime control: all networking facility (including outbound connections) will be closed after TCPMessageListener is undeployed.
 * User should bind all the startup networking with this connector to TCPMessageListener.initialized callback.
 This callback is called once all Netty initialization for this clientId is done.
 Calling to TCPConnection methods before this callback is invoked will lead to ResourceException.
-TCPMessageListener supports several configuration options which are described in below sections.
+TCPMessageListener supports several configuration options which are described in sections below.
 * Obtain TCPConnectionFactory either through JNDI context or through @Resource annotation.
 This factory can either create a new connection or obtain an existing one.
 Every network connection is represented by its identifier -- identifier is generated for each createConnection call and can be retreived by using TCPConnection.getId method.
 Calling to TCPConnectionFactory.getConnection with this connection ID will return TCPConnection pointing to the same underlying socket.
 Still, TCPConnection instances returned for same ID are not guaranteed to be same (or even equal).
 You must also specify clientId as described in TCPMessageListener configuration guide above.
 * TCPConnection allows you to send byte sequences through the underlying TCP socket.
 Replies will be delivered through TCPMessageListener.
 Connection ID can be used to correlate TCPConnection instance with a message delivered through the message-driven bean.
 * Calling TCPConnection.disconnect shuts the underlying socket down.
 All connection object pointing to that particular socket will be invalidated and will throw ConnectionClosedException on every operation attempt.